 CineXtools replaces parts of the original flat video and audio essence.
 Because of this, your files maintain their compatibility.
 The process works with MOV, MXF OpAtom, MXF Op1A or the more specific DPP Op1A files.
 It also works with files containing ProRes, DNxHD, XDCAM, XAVC, and AVC-Intra essence.

 With all these editing capabilities, when you get to the end, you’re done.
 There is no need to export, render, or consolidate.
 Just like on tape!

-The CineX ProRes re-wrap from VBR to CBR is a padding process.
+The CineX ProRes re-wrap from a Standard ProRes to a Padded ProRes is a padding process.
 The re-wrap process simply adds a bunch of zeros to each frame so every frame takes up the same amount of space.
 This is not the same as re-encoding.
 The video is NOT uncompressed and re-compressed.
-The re-wrap has no effect on the video essence and is very fast, much like a file copy.
+The re-wrap has no effect on the video or audio essence and is very fast, much like a file copy.

 Compare the re-wrap with water balloons where each one has a different amount of water.
 You want the balloons to all be the same size.
 To fix that, you add a bit of air to each balloon until all of them are the same size as the largest balloon.
 You can reverse this process just like you can let air from the balloons back out.

 Keep in mind that most codecs such as DNx, AVC-I and XDCAM do not need the padding process.